jwass/enviro/README.md

 enviro
 =======

-Simple environment variable configuration for Python.
+Simple Python module and IPython extension for configuring OS environment variables.

 [![Build Status](https://travis-ci.org/jwass/enviro.svg?branch=master)](https://travis-ci.org/jwass/enviro)

-It is widely considered best programming practice to separate application code from its configuration.
-Temporary or sensitive values such as authorization credentials, database handles, and keys to other services should be stored in a separate file that never becomes part of the code repository.
+In web app and software-as-a-service development, it is widely considered best programming practice to separate application code from its configuration.
+Temporary or sensitive values such as authorization credentials, database handles, and keys to other services (the config) should be stored in a separate file, never part of the code repository.

+This practice should be extended to analysis and interactive environments.

-`enviro` is a simple Python module and IPython extension that updates the OS environment variables `os.environ` with the contents of an environment file.
+`enviro` (pronounced en-vye-ro) is a simple Python module and IPython extension that updates the OS environment variables `os.environ` with the contents of an environment file - lines containing key=value pairs.

 Usage
 -----
 Simply import `enviro` and call `conf()`.
 By default it reads `.env`:
 ```
 import enviro
-enviro.conf()  # Load .env in the current directory
+enviro.conf()  # Load contents of .env into os.environ
 ```

-Any other file may also be specified:
+A different file may be specified:
 ```
 enviro.conf('production.env')
 ```